eccentricOrange/9608-22-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 ## TASK 2.4
 > Consider the different modes when opening a file.

 Files can be opened using the following modes in Python.
+We will use the one(s) most appropriate.

 | Mode | Functionality |
 | -- | -- |